tibc_logo_white

 British Columbia offers a large and diversified tourism market for investment supported by global brand strength, four‑season demand, established global access, and a stable business environment.

-• Canada’s largest primary resource industry, generating $23 billion in annual visitor revenues and contributing $8 billion to provincial GDP (2024)
+• B.C.’s largest primary resource industry, generating $23 billion in annual visitor revenues and contributing $8 billion to provincial GDP (2024)

 • Clear long term growth mandate to double tourism revenues by 2036, with a shift toward high value, sustainable growth